A decentralized route to the origins of scaling in human language: Model

-\item finally, the hearer behaves as in the \textit{naming game}.
-If the hearer does not know the association between $w^*$ and $m^*$, establishes a \textit{repair} strategy (in order to increase the chance of future agreements).
-Otherwise, mutual agreement implies \textit{alignment} strategies \cite{steels2011REVIEW}.
-More precisely,
+\item the hearer behaves as in the \textit{naming game}.
+On the one hand, mutual agreement between the speaker and the hearer involves \textit{alignment} strategies \cite{steels2011REVIEW}.
+On the other hand, if the hearer does not know the word $i^*$, that is, $l^h_{i^*j^*}=0$, a \textit{repair} strategy is established in order to increase the chance of future agreements.
+More precisely,\\